bigsol/Create-your-first-ML-model/README.md

 <text>As you look at them, you might notice that the value of X is increasing by 1 as you read left to right and the corresponding value of Y is increasing by 3.
 You probably think that Y equals 3X plus or minus something.
 Then, you'd probably look at the 0 on X and see that Y is 1, and you'd come up with the relationship Y=3X+1.</text>

 <text>That's almost exactly how you would use code to train a model to spot the patterns in the data!</text>

+<text>That's almost exactly how you would use code to train a model to spot the patterns in the data!</text>